TheCaptainMoo/NED/README.md

 # NED (Numeric Entity Doubler)
  An application (and algorithm) that can *encrypt* data via expansion and *decrypt* data via compression.
+Please don't take this seriously as a form of protecting important documents.
+Just have some fun :D

 ## How It Works
 - **Input: Z**